 Because of the ongoing threat of nuclear war in the 1950s and 1960s, the USA resolved to maintain a large peacetime fighting force at the ready, and the military wanted to retain those who had received a high degree of technical training of various kinds, including pilots.
 For this reason some people from all branches of the military elected to continue serving rather than leaving the military after the close of World War Two in 1945.

-The post-war housing shortage for servicemen and their families in Seattle had a direct impact upon the Wedgwood neighborhood because a large number of Navy personnel were attached to the Sand Point Naval Air Station at Sand Point in Seattle and would continue to serve there after the war.
+The post-war housing shortage for servicemen and their families in Seattle had a direct impact upon the Wedgwood neighborhood because a large number of Navy personnel were attached to the Naval Air Station at Sand Point in Seattle and would continue to serve there after the war.

 Post-war population boom stimulates the building of apartments in Seattle

 As of 1945 there were no apartment buildings in the Wedgwood neighborhood, so there was no place for servicemen and families to find short-term housing.
 The pressure of post-war population was one of the reasons for building the Oneida Gardens Apartments at 3716 NE 75th Street, now called Wedgewood Estates.

 From the time of its opening in 1949, so many Navy families lived in Oneida Gardens that many people thought that the Navy owned the complex.
 Oneida Gardens received post-war construction project loans from the federal government but the apartment building was privately owned and developed.

 In the 1980s new, three-story buildings were built between the original brick fourplexes, and the name of the apartment complex was changed to Wedgewood Estates.

 Wedgewood Estates was purchased by Seattle Housing Authority in the year 2001.
 There are both market-rate and subsidized apartments within Wedgewood Estates.

 The Seattle Housing Authority buildings become Shearwater